Medal of Sacrifice

 The Medal of Sacrifice is a United States award that recognizes law enforcement officers and first responders killed in the line of duty.
-The medal is presented to the recipient’s family by the president of the United States.
+The medal is presented to the recipient's family by the president of the United States.

 History

-On May 19, 2025, Representative Brian Mast introduced the Medal of Sacrifice Act in the House of Representatives.
+On May 19, 2025, Representative Brian Mast introduced H.R.
+3497, the Medal of Sacrifice Act, in the House of Representatives.
 Later that day, Mast and President Donald Trump presented the medal to the families of three Palm Beach County deputies.
-The inaugural recipients were Deputy Ralph “Butch” Waller, Deputy Ignacio “Dan” Diaz, and Corporal Luis Paez.
+The inaugural recipients were Deputy Ralph "Butch" Waller, Deputy Ignacio "Dan" Diaz, and Corporal Luis Paez.
+On Feb.
+2, 2026, H.R.
+3497 passed in the House, and on May 11, 2026, it passed in the Senate.
+President Donald Trump signed the bill into law on May 28, 2026, and it was assigned as Public Law 119-94.

 Appearance

 The medal is made of gold vermeil and was designed by Tiffany & Co.
-It features the coat of arms of the United States as well as three oak leaves, which, according to a statement from Representative Mast, represent “strength, resilience, and honoring the families of the fallen.”
-The medal is also inscribed with the word “sacrifice.”
+It features the coat of arms of the United States as well as three oak leaves, which, according to a statement from Representative Mast, represent "strength, resilience, and honoring the families of the fallen."
+The medal is also inscribed with the word "sacrifice."

 The medal is issued with a blue ribbon for law enforcement officers and a red ribbon for first responders.